snapcat/ClassMateBot/docs/Groups/startupgroups.md

 This function takes as arguments the values provided by the constructor through self and context in which the command was called.

 # How to run it?
 In any channel of the server, you can set upp the roles for the group by typing `startupgroups`.
+This needs to be done only ONCE!
 ```
 $startupgroups
 ```